CiscoOzor/CiscoOzor/README.md

 - 👋 Hi, I’m @CiscoOzor
-- 👀 I’m interested in Finance, Marketing and Corporate Governance
+- 👀 I’m interested in Community Management,Finance, Marketing and Corporate Governance
 - 🌱 I’m currently learning Corporate Governance as well as Blockchain development
 - 💞️ I’m looking to collaborate on any viable project
 - 📫 How to reach me amozorfrancis@gmail.com